gitnjole/gitnjole.github.io/_posts/2024-03-28-js-learning.md

 # The result

 With these changes, the card animation behaves perfectly!
-The card flips when a user clciks on a non-input area and the user can freely enter their details without unexpected flips and data loss.
+The card flips when a user clicks on a non-input area and the user can freely enter their details without unexpected flips and data loss.

 {% include figure.liquid loading="eager" path="assets/gifs/payment-mine.gif" class="img-fluid rounded z-depth-1" %}